-Medical Evacuation coverage is available either as part of a Comprehensive Plan or Travel Medical Plan, or as a stand-alone travel insurance policy.
-The purpose of Emergency Medical Evacuation coverage is to ensure that if you sustain a serious injury or illness while traveling that requires specialized care, you would be able to be transported to an appropriate facility without incurring a potentially ruinous financial burden.
+Medical evacuation coverage is available either as part of a comprehensive plan or travel medical plan, but it is also available as a stand-alone travel membership.
+Emergency medical evacuation coverage provides benefits so if you sustain a serious injury or illness while traveling, you would be able to be transported to an appropriate facility without incurring a hefty financial burden.

-With the majority of medical evacuation plans, the insurance provider will make all of the arrangements for you, so you don’t have to worry about how the transport will happen while you’re in the midst of a crisis.
-However, it’s essential that you understand exactly how your provider expects to communicate with you in order to make those arrangements.
-Generally, you must have your provider approve any evacuation in advance in order to have it covered under your insurance policy.
+With the majority of medical evacuation plans, the insurance company will make all of the arrangements for you, so you don’t have to worry about how the transport will happen while you’re in the midst of a crisis.
+However, it’s essential that you understand exactly how the company expects to communicate with you in order to make those arrangements.
+Generally, you must have the company approve any evacuation in advance in order to have it covered under your insurance plan.